 I’ve spent time articulating and identifying my strengths and passions, looking for opportunities that existed at the intersection of both areas.
 This led me to the world of female empowerment.
 When I saw how much joy, freedom, confidence and resilience I unlocked from building a growth mindset, I made it my mission to empower other women to do the same.
 It turns out I also had the strengths and skills I needed to be good at it!

-In December 2019 I started running my business full-time!
+In December 2019 I started running my business Confident and Killing It full-time!

 Throughout this journey I never waited for people to give me opportunities, I always went out and created my own.